And now for the food of Carnival, as interpreted by cooks in what is now Italy. (See previous post on Carnival for more history.)

 Elizabeth Romer, writing as late as 1984, captured the cycle of Tuscan rural life in her meditative book, The Tuscan Year: Life and Food in an Italian Valley.
 A description of each month’s food, truly a locavore scenario, brings understanding: people ate what they had and did without.
 Romer says of her neighbor,

 Although the farmland is waking from the dreary winter’s trance and drifts of violent green appear where grain sown in November tentatively feathers the fields, Silvana still has little choice of vegetables in the kitchen garden, and the walled area is practically bare. … One vegetable that Silvana does have in her garden at this time of year is the fresh and delicate Broccoletti di Rape, Brassica Napus …

 What to do with the food sitting in the root cellar or hanging from the rafters?
+The cheese gathering mold?

 Make lasagne, that’s what.

 A contemporary of Marco Polo’s, the poet Iacopone da Todi, refers to lasagne in a moral tale.
 The word comes from the Greek for chamber pot (lasanon) which is probably more than you’d like to know.
 The Romans no doubt giggled as they borrowed the word and used it to refer to a special type of pot used for cooking.
 The first English-language cookbook, The Forme of Cury, contains a recipe referring to loseyns (pronounced lasan).
 And an early Italian cookbook, Liber de coquina (Book for Cook), mentions lasagne and so the conclusion to draw remains that somehow someone from Italy taught Richard II’s cooks how to make pasta and bake it with cheese.

 Today it seems like everybody writing about Italian food throws in a recipe for lasagne.
 Like Richard’s cooks, there’s no excuse not to make first-class lasagna for the upcoming Carnival celebrations.